OfficeDev/Outlook-Add-in-On-Send/Outlook on send event.md

     New-OWAMailboxPolicy FinanceOWAPolicy
     ```

-    > **Note:** Administrators can use an existing policy, but on send functionality is only supported on certain mailbox types.
+    > **Note:** Administrators can use an existing policy, but on send functionality is only supported on certain mailbox types ((see **Mailbox type limitations** section for more information).
 Unsupported mailboxes will be blocked from sending by default in Outlook Web App.

 2. Enable the on send feature.